 Peloton is a once-in-a-decade fitness phenomenon.
-The cycling-based workout streaming service already has more than a million followers, and is expanding every year thanks to its popular home gym equipment.
-Since inception, it’s sold half a million bikes and has an almost cult-like following.
+The cycling-based workout streaming service already has more than a million followers and is expanding every year thanks to its popular home gym equipment.
+Since its inception, it’s sold half a million bikes and has an almost cult-like following.

 But what makes this brand so successful?
 Why are people flocking to it when there are so many alternatives out there?